‘Alaskan Bush People’: Bam And Noah Find Love

 Noah is the youngest of the Alaskan Bush People children.
 At the age of 24, he has seemed to be the most romantic of the Brown children.
 Viewers have been aware of two previous relationships for Noah, although one was eventually determined was probably fake.
 Two seasons ago, he dated a girl from Hoonah.
 Her name was Christie.
 That relationship did not last, something that Alaskan Dispatch News notes is probably the result of a variety of factors including the fact that they really didn’t have much in common as well as mother Ami’s question, on their second date, about whether or not Christie likes children.
-It’s understandable why these things may have pushed Christie away, still Noah seems like a very likable person and it was difficult to see this fall apart for him.
+It’s understandable why these things may have pushed Christie away, still, Noah seems like a very likable person and it was difficult to see this fall apart for him.

 Happy birthday to our favorite inventor, tai chi master, and Mr. Fix-It, Noah! #AlaskanBushPeople